datakind/Data-Observation-Toolkit/README.md

   values and validation functions, but for now we are adding new fields manually.
 Note that you might be able to reinstate the logic en masse by looking at the raw appsmith app JSON file

-## Updating to latest version of appsmith
+## Updating to latest version of Appsmith

 Appsmith release bug fixes and enhancements.
 By default the DOT docker build will do this automatically.
 To do this manually: